 About The Oldest House

-The Oldest House is so called because it is the oldest frame dwelling still standing in four counties in northeastern PA: Wyoming, Bradford, Sullivan, and Susquehanna.
+The Oldest House is so called because it is thought to be one of the oldest frame dwellings still standing in four counties in northeastern PA: Wyoming, Bradford, Sullivan, and Susquehanna.
 During its life, it has primarily been a family home.
-However, it has been said that the House was a glad sight to those traveling the Susquehanna River's North Branch, and functioned as a wayside stop.
-The House is still welcoming visitors today: it is owned by The Laceyville Area Oldest House Historical Society, and run as a living museum.
+The House is still welcoming visitors today: it is owned by Oldest House- Laceyville Area Historical Society.

 Over the decades, renovations and improvements have been made to the House, including a stone patio to the rear, a wrap-around veranda, a new roof and a newly-repaired foundation; the historical nature of the structure has always been kept in mind.
 Many features of the House are original, including the hanging irons and other forged items which originated in a local blacksmith's shop.
 The remarkable ten foot square chimney with its black walnut mantle sports four fireplaces: one in the Keeping Room and three on the main floor of the House.
 The top floor has no fireplaces, as the warmth from the chimney kept that level comfortable.

 The Oldest House stands erect today with every corner a well preserved monument to the pioneer days of this region's past, and its people.

 Now well over two hundred years old the House is open to the public to tour and enjoy.
 Tours are given on weekends and during special events May through September.
 For more information and to arrange a tour or small event at the House call 570-869-1679 or 570-721-3657.